smoeding/prolog-wordle/README.md

     compiling /Users/stm/prolog-wordle/wordle.pro for byte code...
     /Users/stm/prolog-wordle/wordle.pro compiled, 235 lines read - 15126 bytes written, 7 ms

-The initialize a new game by calling the `play` goal:
+Initialize a new game by calling the `play` goal:

     | ?- play.

-You can query the possible solutions by calling the `words` goal:
+You can list the possible solutions by calling the `words` goal:

     | ?- words.
     ...